jepa/StudyGroup/sessions/github/git_github.md

 ![THE error](./figures/push_conflict.png)

 Step one: DO-NOT-FREAK-OUT.
 Looks horrible and full of words like *remote work*... *fast-forwards*... etc. But the truth is, once you figure it out is not *that* bad.

-has a way to tell you were the matching versions are.
+GitHub has a way to tell you were the matching versions are.
 Once you close the window, click on the orange document(s).

 ![GitHub will show you where the conflicts are](./figures/push_conflictb.png)